mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 <a name="0"></a>
-# Diamond Sutra: Dharma / Not Dharma / Dharma
+# Diamond Sutra – Dharma / Not Dharma / Dharma
 ## August 15, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Home](index.md)